MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutVideoAds.md

 ## Technical requirements for Online Video ads

 Based on your video's quality, the placements where your Online Video ads are eligible to serve may vary.
-There are three video quality ratings—[one star](#one-star), [two stars](#two-stars), and [three stars](#three-stars).
+There are three video quality ratingsâ€”[one star](#one-star), [two stars](#two-stars), and [three stars](#three-stars).
 The technical requirements for each are listed below.

 ## Vertical video requirements